ghc-proposals/ghc-proposals/proposals/0000-mutable-fields.rst

 ~~~~

 For each mutable data constructor ``K`` (where a "mutable data
-constructor" is one that is declared with at least on e mutable
+constructor" is one that is declared with at least one mutable
 field), we get a new primitive mutable constructor function ``$mkK``,
 whose type is::